2 Your first design

 2.3.7 Reproducible reports

-The first button will download an R markdown file with a mixture of text and code that can be used from the Posit desktop interface to produce a report.
+The first button will download an R Markdown file with a mixture of text and code that can be opened from the RStudio IDE to render an HTML report.
 This source file enables you to add text and further code, as needed, to fully explain the design to an intended audience or just for documenting for your future self what you were thinking about when you created the design.
 If you are running R on a server, you may have the gsDesign package needed to publish the saved report already installed.
 If not, you can install the R package gsDesign from CRAN.
-The next figure shows the code generated for the current design.
-The R code chunk beginning with x <- generates the design and saves it in a variable named x.
-The “plot” command generates whichever plot you have selected from the “Plot” tab, while gsBoundSummary() and cat(summary(x)) provide the tabular and textual summaries you have seen.
+Figure 2.16 shows the first part of the code generated for the current design.
+The R code chunk you will see in the interface after scrolling down beginning with x <-

-The second button creates an html file by running the R markdown report and downloading for you.
-Pushing either of these buttons enables you review and copy R code so you can use in R as you please.
+The second button creates an HTML file by running the R Markdown report and downloading for you.
+Pushing either of these buttons enables you review and copy R code, so you can use in R as you please.

 2.4 Saving and restoring your design

-You can save the design by pressing the Save Design button in the upper-right corner.
+You can save the design by pressing the “Save Design” button in the upper-right corner.
 Give the saved design file a name and download the file.
-This step will capture the current state of the entire web interface (including all inputs) and store it in an .rds file.
-You can then restore the saved design from the .rds file by uploading it using the Restore Design button.
-The R serialized data format (.rds) files offer an efficient way for the persistent storage, transfer, and exchange of design checkpoints, enabling a reproducible and productive workflow when using the web interface.
+This step will capture the current state of the entire web interface (including all inputs) and store it in an .rds

 2.5 The Update tab

-You will note in the lower-left-hand corner of the input screen labelled Bound Update Parameters that rather than integer sample sizes you have fractional numbers as this is what has been derived in the design.
-For the 3 analyses, enter 35, 70, and 110 in the boxes labelled N at analysis 1, 2, 3.
-Now switch to the Report tab and, at the bottom of the screen, press the Download Report (HTML) button.
-If you open the resulting HTML file in your browser and scroll down, you will come to the following.
+For the 3 analyses, enter 35, 70, and 110 in the boxes labelled “N at analysis 1, 2, 3”.
+Now switch to the “Report” tab and, at the bottom of the screen, press the “Download Report (HTML)” button.
+If you open the resulting HTML file in your browser and scroll down, you will come to Figure 2.19.

-If you come to the end of the trial and your data cutoff left you with less than the final planned sample size, the first bullet indicates that you would not spend the full \(\alpha\) for testing; to avoid this, you can change the Final analysis alpha spending strategy strategy to Full alpha.
+If you come to the end of the trial and your data cutoff left you with less than the final planned sample size, the first bullet indicates that you would not spend the full \(\alpha\) for testing; to avoid this, you can change the “Final analysis alpha spending strategy” strategy to “Full alpha”.
+This should be pre-specified explicitly in a protocol.
 If you have more than the final planned sample size at the final analysis, it does not matter which option you choose for this.
-The second bullet under Update bounds at time of analysis says that you will use the default of the information fraction for spending at the interim analysis.
+The “Interim analysis alpha spending strategy” control says that you will use the information fraction for spending at the interim analysis.
 The other option will be discussed later when we present further examples.

-2.6 The Tutorial and About tabs
+2.6 The Resources and About tabs

 2.7 Summary

 The output summaries shown in this chapter are likely the ones that you will find most useful.
 We will demonstrate other options in later chapters where additional issues are addressed.
 You now have a basic understanding of many of the input and output controls.
-We proceed to working with different endpoint types in the next two chapters.
+We proceed to working with different endpoint types in the next chapters.